armory/documentation/_spinnaker/terraform_integration.md

     --git-access-token
     ```

-### Configuring Terraformer to integrate with BitBucket
+### Configuring the Terraform Integration with BitBucket

 #### 1. Enabling and configuring the BitBucket Artifact Provider

 Spinnaker uses the BitBucket Artifact Provider to download any referenced `tfvar`
 files, so it must be configured with the BitBucket token to pull these files.

-If you already have a BitBucket artifact account configured in Spinnaker, you
-can skip this step.
+If you already have a BitBucket artifact account configured in Spinnaker, skip this step.

-Feel free to replace `bitbucket-for-terraform` with any unique identifier to
+Replace `bitbucket-for-terraform` with any unique identifier to
 identify the artifact account.

 ```bash